jeffreyueo/candidate-ui/README.md

 For this project, I did not use redux however on a large-scale application, I would definitely implement redux.
 Styled Components was used to style this app, but I did not go too deep with styling for this project.
 I hope you like what you see!
+Please run npm i after cloning this repo and then npm start to run the app.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).